WHQR: History

 The offices at Greenfield Street were in a converted bar in a strip mall.
 The first classical programming was a needle-drop style hosted by Michael Titterton, Prelude and Concert in the Morning, and the station provided local news at the top of the hour in the mornings.
 NPR talk shows played in the afternoons and in the evenings local volunteer DJs hosted the show Jazz till Midnight.
 In keeping with the founding of the station, Metropolitan and other Opera companies played on Saturday afternoons.
 The station was on air for 18 hours a day for the first several years.
 After less than 5 months of being on the air, on September 13, 1984 Hurricane Diana hit the Carolina coast.
 Most communication in the area was down, but WHQR was only off air for 90 minutes and was, for a while, the only FM station on-air.
 By May 1985, the station was able to increase its power to its originally planned strength of 30,000 watts.
 Also in May 1985, Sharon Mahoney won two Associated Press awards for journalism - one of them was for her reporting during Diana.
 Over the first five years, the station slowly increased and hit all of their semi-annual pledge-drive goals save for one where there was a problem with signal strength.
 The Radio Research Corporation's (RRC) effectiveness rating in July 1985 showed that WHQR was 31st of 312 public radio stations nationally, a remarkable feat for a station in such a small market.
 In 1988 "Titterton announced in the program guide that the station had been in the top 20 of RRC-rated stations for the past 3 years."

 In 1992, the popular weekly program Flamenco Cafe with William "Paco" Strickland started.
 Station manager Titterton heard him at a bar and recruited him to play Flamenco guitar on air.
-Flamenco cafe was syndicated to public radio stations nationwide.
+Flamenco café was syndicated to public radio stations nationwide.
 In April 1994 the WHQR studios moved to a new downtown location on the third floor of the historic Warwick building at 254 N. Front Street, Wilmington.